 Emily Ramshaw is editor-in-chief of The Texas Tribune.
 Under her leadership, the Tribune has won a Peabody Award, nine national Edward R. Murrow Awards, IRE's Gannett Award for Innovation in Watchdog Journalism and eight honors from the Online News Association.
 Before coming aboard as one of the Tribune’s original reporters, Ramshaw spent six years at The Dallas Morning News, where she broke national stories about sexual abuse inside Texas’ youth lock-ups, reported from inside a West Texas polygamist compound, uncovered “fight clubs” inside state institutions for the disabled and investigated a series of deadly transplants where patients received rabies-tainted organs.
 The Texas APME named Ramshaw its 2008 Star Reporter of the Year.
 Ramshaw serves on the board of the Pulitzer Prize.
 Read Articles by Emily Ramshaw

-Charley Rejsek joined the #ttevents team to manage the Texas Tribune Events Center.
+Charley Rejsek joined the #ttevents team to manage Studio 919 at The Texas Tribune.
 She previously worked for Barnes & Noble Booksellers for 19 years and was Volunteer + Logistics Coordinator for the 22nd Annual Texas Book Festival.
 A native Texan, she is from the hometown of Nolan Ryan.
 Go ‘Stros!

 Alana Rocha joined the Tribune staff as the multimedia reporter after working eight years in television and radio news.
 She's covered politics for stations in Florida, Kansas and most recently in Austin as YNN's lead political reporter.
 Her work at the cable news outlet took her around the country reporting from the presidential campaign trail.
 A native of Tampa, Florida, Alana received bachelor's degrees in Journalism and Spanish from the University of Florida.
 Read Articles by Alana Rocha